assweet/abnml-gtm-interview/README.md

 Candidates are required to run `docker-compose up -d` before starting development to ensure they understand the tasks required.

+One of the images spun up is for a golang application that simulates sending customer data to the endpoint `http://web/salesforce/webhook`, which will be one of the task problem the candidate needs to complete.

 ## Problem
-We provided a simple scaffolding for the web server image, and a simple kafka producer and consumer library
+We provided a simple scaffolding for the web server image, and a simple kafka producer and consumer library.

-As input, we run a simple random data generator that generates some simple data to simulate salesforce opportunity data being populated.
+As input, we run a simple random data generator that generates some simple data to simulate salesforce customer data being populated.

 Your task include:

-1. parse the salesforce opportunity data for license updates, and produce the formatted data on kafka
+1. parse the salesforce customer data for license updates, and produce the formatted data on kafka

 2. read the update license message from the kafka broker, and update the